tiy-curtissimo/201705-fullstack/front-end_with_angular_1/creating_a_reusable_component.md

 * `src/childhood-is-fun.component.js`
 * `src/childhood-is-fun.template.html`

-In the component file, declare the component and make sure to declare its input and output bindings.
+In the component file, declare the component, set it to use the HTML template, create a controller alias, create a controller, and make sure to declare its input and output bindings.
 Then, in the HTML template, show the information passed in through the `info` binding and figure out a way to allow the user to trigger the `onProvoked` output binding.

 Finally, include these four files in your `index.html`.
 Run it and profit from your newly-found knowledge